Enter your zip code, and then start typing “LGBTQ” in the search bar to pull up the LGBTQ+ tag for services in your area.

 Evanston Public Library partners with Illinois Legal Aid Online (ILAO) as a Legal Self-Help Center.
 A legal self-help center is a place where you can learn about the law, your legal rights, and how to go to court.
 Search “LGBTQ” on the ILAO page for forms and information specific to the LGBTQIA+ community, including legal name changes, emancipation, power of attorney for finances or health care, fair housing, and hate crime basics.

 Evanston Public Library partners with Illinois Legal Aid Online (ILAO) as a Legal Self-Help Center.
 Now, patrons can make a free, online appointment with our legal self-help navigator!
 Learn about the law, your legal rights, and how to go to court.
-Our trained ILAO Navigator will help you:
+Click on the Appointments link for more information.

-Gale Legal Forms offers a wide selection of essential state-specific (and multi-state) legal forms that may be customized for the most common legal procedures.
+Legal Information Reference Center offers a wide selection of essential state-specific (and multi-state) legal forms that may be customized for the most common legal procedures.
 This includes forms and information packages for name changes and power of attorney for finances or health care.